Wondering what all this mama has to offer? Well I guess that’s up to you to decide.

 - It took me nearly ten years to complete the aforementioned Bachelor’s degree.
 So earlier when I said I transitioned from college to marriage, it was after finishing the first two years in four years.
 The next two years took another six years.
 Wow.
 And I don’t even like math.

 - If you were a fly on my kitchen wall, you’d probably be trying to cover your ears.
 (Do flies have ears??)
 My toddler and I love yelling nothings into the air and then ending the madness with a fit of laughter.
 I’ve been told this crush with creating noise will probably end when there are more little bodies to create chaos around here.
 Probably true.

-- Few things make me happier than handing out cookies at random times of the day and seeing people enjoy them.
+- Few things make me happier than handing out cookies at random times of the day and seeing people enjoy them--even if I can't even eat them because they're full of gluten.
 It’s still a bit of a mystery to me why this gives me such happiness.

 - I like to say I eat Paleo.
 More accurately, I once ate Paleo and have since aspired to achieve the same level of discipline.
 Potatoes will forever be my downfall.